MaxSchoon/TTS/README.md

 ## How it works

 The script loads `.env.local` (if present) via `python-dotenv`, validates that the API key for your selected provider exists, and then streams the appropriate POST request: OpenAI calls `/v1/audio/speech`, while ElevenLabs calls `/v1/text-to-speech/{voice_id}` with the requested `model_id`, `output_format`, optional `xi-project-id`, and `voice_settings` (stability, similarity, style, speaker boost).
 When OpenAI is selected, the script prepends an instruction telling the model to read the supplied content like a professional podcast host at natural 1× speed.
 Long inputs are split into 3.4k-character chunks (tweak with `--chunk-size`) so they stay below the GPT-4o Mini TTS limits, and each chunk is stitched into a single MP3 while a CLI progress bar tracks completion.
-By default the file is written to `~/Downloads/tts-output.mp3`, and once that completes the folder containing the file is opened so you can pick it right away.
+By default, generated audio sits next to the input document using the same base name with `.mp3`; when no file was selected the script falls back to `~/Downloads/tts-output.mp3`.
 Adjusting `--format` toggles either the `format` payload field (OpenAI) or the ElevenLabs output format, while `--voice` lets you try different voices/voice IDs.
 Supported input formats include Markdown (`.md`), plain text (`.txt`), PDF (`.pdf`), and Word documents (`.docx`).

 ## Supported inputs